-Small businesses would benefit from decommissioning Stage II vapor recovery systems under proposed section 129.82a because reduced costs in repairs to Stage II vapor recovery equipment would offset the cost of decommissioning Stage II vapor recovery equipment in less than 2 years.
-Leak testing and repair costs under proposed section 129.61a would be partially to fully offset by reductions in gasoline evaporation that would occur from leak testing and repair.
+Small businesses will benefit from decommissioning Stage II vapor recovery systems under section 129.82a because reduced costs from repairs to Stage II vapor recovery equipment offsets the cost of decommissioning Stage II vapor recovery equipment in less than 2 years.
+Leak testing and repair costs under section 129.61a will be partially to fully offset by reductions in gasoline evaporation that occurs from leak testing and repair.
 GDFs with a throughput that exceeds 1.2 million gallons of annual gasoline, some of which may be small businesses, should experience a savings due to leak testing and repair when the annual throughput exceeds 2.7 million gallons.
-GDFs with an annual throughput more than 120,000 gallons and less than 1.2 million gallons would not experience an increase in annual testing and repair costs of more than \$1,414.
+GDFs with an annual throughput more than 120,000 gallons and less than 1.2 million gallons will not experience an increase in annual testing and repair costs of more than \$1,414.
 The GDFs with throughputs in this range would not be required to receive vapor testing under the NESHAP.
 Without vapor leak testing, vapor leaks would likely become severe.
-As a consequence of the requirement to test for vapor leaks, this proposed rulemaking would provide a cost benefit to the GDF in the form of limiting evaporation of gasoline.
-This would offset much of the additional testing and repair costs.
+Because of the requirement to test for vapor leaks, this final-form rulemaking provides a cost benefit to the GDF in the form of limiting the evaporation of gasoline.
+This offsets much of the additional testing and repair costs.